Project Coach Graduate Fellowship

 Urban Education Scholars work under the guidance of faculty and staff from Smith’s Department of Education and Child Study and will engage deeply with local teachers and school administrators.
 Our partner in this work is Teach Western Mass (TWM), an organization devoted to helping local schools recruit and sustain talented teachers.
 TWM works with 26 schools—primarily in Springfield and Holyoke—to find energetic, knowledgeable and committed teachers.

 A series of fall semester orientation sessions help prepare students for their experiences in schools in cities around the country.
-In the past, undergraduate students have worked in partner elementary, middle and high schools in New York City, Chicago, Los Angeles, Boston and Springfield, MA.
-This year, students will also engage in a spring seminar focused on the educational environment within western Massachusetts.
+Before our program expansion, undergraduate students worked in partner elementary, middle and high schools in New York City, Chicago, Los Angeles, Boston and Springfield, MA.
+Starting in the 2017–18 school year, students additionally engage in a spring seminar focused on the educational environment within western Massachusetts.

 Through the Urban Education Pathway, Five Colleges students explore how children growing up in urban environments face challenges rooted in social, economic and political conditions that present significant obstacles to their development and their futures.
 The program prepares students to become leaders in improving urban education by immersing them in the theoretical, practical and human issues facing urban youth and city schools.